Salmon Fishing in Scotland Logo

 What Are The main Reasons That Make salmon jump

 Atlantic salmon that populate the Northern Hemisphere rivers will jump for various different reasons once they're back in the river of their birth.
-Here's a few of the main reasons why a fish that was named by the Romans as 'The Leaper' two thousand years ago will ocassionally launch itself clear out of the water.
+Here's a few of the main reasons why a fish that was named by the Romans as 'The Leaper' two thousand years ago will ocassionally launch itself clear out of the water in addition to the obvious reason for bypassing physical river obstacles to continue its upstream migration.

 Do Sea Lice make salmon jump